penn-cnt/scalp_deep-learning/README.md

 More information about creating conda environments can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

+You will likely need to add this package to your python path to ensure full functionality of utility scripts and the main pipeline.
+To do so using anaconda, you can run:

+> conda develop <path-to-git-head>/scripts/codehub/

 # Documentation

 This repository is meant to serve two main purposes.